Culture Framework Part 6: Symbolism | Southwest Airlines’ Heart of Symbolism

 “Living the Southwest Way” means employees embody a Warrior Spirit, a Servant’s Heart and a Fun-LUVing Attitude.
 These values encourage employees to strive to be the best, embrace the Southwest family, celebrate successes and perhaps most importantly, don’t take yourself too seriously.
 Some airlines stress their amenities and sybaritic luxury, but Southwest is all about taking you where you need to go with a common esprit de corps.
 All of these tenants are alive in these pre-flight safety announcements.
 They are tiny insights into the priorities of the organization and hallmarks of its spirit, and they serve as living symbols of the culture’s personality.

 Southwest’s take on the pre-flight announcement is a public symbol of a company’s internal mindset.
 But from day one, the airline has been different in their company culture and it’s something that more and more companies seem to be doing.
 They have long referred to the employee-passenger interaction as “the value zone”, and have been keen to display their fun-driven organizational attitude.
-And what may seem to be a trendy millennial appeal has in fact existed at the airline from its very first CEO, Co-founder Herb Kelleher.
+And what may seem to be a trendy millennial appeal has, in fact, existed at the airline from its very first CEO and Co-founder, Herb Kelleher.
 That’s what continues to make this mindset so genuine, even as it evolves.
 Kelleher was in many ways a pioneer, and it’s that spirit that is still propelling Southwest forward today.

 Being ahead of the culture curve in the modern employer market requires a keen eye for social media, and Southwest has really invested in this aspect of their organizational culture.
 They have honed in on a voice that is appealing to both passengers and employees alike, but it’s their YouTube channel, “NutsAboutSouthwest” that has emerged as the strongest social symbol of internal pride and values.